o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 ---
-linkTitle: Setup
+linkTitle: Resource Management
-title: AWS GameLift Gem Setup
+title: AWS GameLift Gem Resource Management
 description: "Learn about the sample CDK application with the AWS GameLift Gem in O3DE"
 toc: true
+weight: 500
 ---

 The AWS GameLift Gem provides a sample CDK application that can be used to model and deploy the following Amazon GameLift resources:

+*   A list of [GameLift fleets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-gamelift-fleet.html) to host game servers.
 *   (Optional) A list of [GameLift builds](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-gamelift-build.html) used for GameLift fleet generation.
-*   A list of [GameLift fleets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-gamelift-fleet.html) to host game servers.
 *   (Optional) An [Alias](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-gamelift-alias.html) for each GameLift fleet destination.
 *   (Optional) A [game session queue](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-gamelift-gamesessionqueue.html) that processes requests for new game sessions.
 Queues are recommend as the primary mechanism to place game sessions.
 For more information, read the [Amazon GameLift Queues Intro](https://docs.aws.amazon.com/gamelift/latest/developerguide/queues-intro.html) documentation.